djipco/webmidi/CONTRIBUTING.md

 **WebMidi.js** is a relatively small library supported by an even smaller team.
 Therefore, the process for contributing is intended to be simple and friendly.

+However, to insure good quality, there are steps that you should go through when submitting a PR.
 Here are the usual steps:

 1. Discuss the change(s) you wish to make by means of an [issue](https://github.com/djipco/webmidi/issues).
-2. Unless the PR is for a minor improvement (typo, documentation, etc.), you should write and/or update unit tests.
-The tests are located in the `/test` directory.
+2. Unless the PR is for a minor improvement (typo, documentation, etc.), you should write and/or update unit tests and check your code against the tests (see below).
-3. Check your code against the tests.
-You can use `npm run test` to do so.
-4. If appropriate, update the [jsdoc](http://usejsdoc.org/) comments.
+3. If appropriate, update the [jsdoc](http://usejsdoc.org/) comments.
 Keeping the documentation and the API consistant is very important.
-5. If appropriate, update the `README.md` file.
+4. If appropriate, update the `README.md` file.

 Please note that your code should adhere to the styles defined in `.eslintrc.js`.
 You can use `npm run lint` to make sure it does.